-Email Mitch Davis , our Minister of Missions, if you want to get involved in local missions.
+Email us if you would like to get involved in local missions.

 Every Thursday, LOVE'S KITCHEN provides hot meals, clothing, and groceries to anyone in need.
 Medical services are also offered through weekly blood pressure checks and monthly eye exams.
 This ministry, which began in 2013, gives our church a way to show the love of Christ by meeting the physical needs of people right here in our community.
 But we also focus on people’s spiritual needs as we interact with and pray for those whom the Lord sends each week.
 Volunteers are needed to do such tasks as prepare and serve meals, sort and distribute groceries, and greet our guests.
 Contact Clark Watson to learn more.

 Click here to learn more about this ministry and how to get involved with crosswalk.

 CROSSWALK AFTER SCHOOL PROGRAM operates from 3-6 p.m.
 Monday – Thursdays (during the school year).
 There is no fee, and the program is for any and all youth of Henderson County.